 The October 2011 YouTube partner data revealed that video music channels VEVO (54.2 million viewers) and Warner Music (30.4 million viewers) maintained the top 2 positions.
 Gaming channel Machinima ranked third with 17.7 million viewers, followed by Schmooru with 9.9 million, Maker Studios with 9.4 million and Demand Media with 7.4 million.
 Within the top 10 partners, Machinima demonstrated the highest engagement with 65.1 minutes per viewer on average, while it also accounted for the second highest number of videos viewed (277 million) after VEVO (799 million).

-Topics: Analytics & Automated, Brand Metrics, Media & Entertainment, Online, Online & Mobile, Paid Search, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Sites by Unique Visitor, Top US Web Properties
+Topics: Analytics & Automated, Brand Metrics, Data-driven, Media & Entertainment, Online, Online & Mobile, Paid Search, Promotions, Coupons & Co-op, Retail & E-Commerce, Social Media, Technology, Top Sites by Unique Visitor, Top US Web Properties

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.